Pacific Southwest, Region 9: Superfund

 Investigation and Cleanup Activities

-In 1981, shortly after disposal at the hazardous waste disposal area (Site) ceased, investigations were commenced.
+Shortly after disposal at the hazardous waste disposal area (Site) ceased, investigations were commenced in 1981.
 Results of sampling and analysis conducted during the remedial investigation, as well as additional investigations conducted later, indicated that soil and groundwater in the hazardous waste area of the landfill were contaminated by VOCs and semi-volatile organic compounds (SVOCs).
-Several disposal pits were identified within the hazardous waste portion of the landfill, with elevated levels of VOCs and SVOCs present in waste, soil, and soil gas beneath Pit 1.
+Several disposal pits were identified within the hazardous waste portion of the landfill, with elevated levels of VOCs and SVOCs present in waste, soil, and soil gas, especially beneath Pit 1.
 Substantial downward percolation of these compounds was also discovered in this area.
 Metals (including chromium, copper, and lead) were detected in waste and soil beneath several pits with concentrations of chromium and copper exceeding State hazardous waste regulatory levels.
 Groundwater samples from several monitoring wells indicated that groundwater in the uppermost water-bearing unit beneath portions of the hazardous waste area were contaminated with VOCs and SVOCs.
 Additionally, groundwater monitoring wells installed south of the hazardous waste area indicated a southerly VOC and SVOC contaminant migration away from the area.

 On August 6, 1992, EPA signed a Record of Decision (ROD) for the Hassayampa Superfund Site that described EPA’s selected cleanup remedy.
 The remedy in the ROD included: pumping the contaminated groundwater; treating the contaminated water using an air stripping system; reinjecting the treated water back into the groundwater in the vicinity of the site; and performing continued groundwater monitoring to measure the ongoing effectiveness of the remedy.
 EPA selected the federal and state MCLs as cleanup standards for the groundwater.
 MCLs indicate the maximum level of a contaminant EPA considers safe in drinking water.
 For those contaminants for which MCLs had not been established, proposed MCLs or Health Based Guidance Levels (HBGLs) identified by the Arizona Department of Environmental Quality were selected as groundwater cleanup levels.
 HBGLs were developed by the ADHS and represent human ingestion levels in water which are unlikely to result in adverse health effects during long-term exposure.

 In 1999, the thermal oxidation treatment system for the soil vapor was shut down after the system failed several compliance tests for destruction efficiency.
 During the period 0f 1997-1999, when the system was in operation, approximately 3,700 pounds of VOCs in soil vapor were removed and treated.
-By the mid-2000s, after the SVE system had been shut down for a few years, soil vapor monitoring data indicated upward trends in the concentration of the VOCs in the vadose zone soils.
-There also was an unexpected contamination of groundwater in an upgradient groundwater monitoring well (MW-11UA) due to vapor migration.
+By the mid-2000s, after the SVE system had been shut down for a few years, soil vapor monitoring data indicated upward trends in VOC concentrations in the vadose zone soils.
+There also was an unexpected increase of groundwater contamination in an upgradient groundwater monitoring well (MW-11UA) due to vapor migration.
 In 2006, an investigation was conducted to determine the source of these migrating subsurface soil vapors at the Site.
 Additional groundwater and soil vapor monitoring wells were installed.
-Results from these new monitoring wells indicated soil vapor concentrations exceeding 900,000,000 ug/kg total VOCs beneath a deep basalt layer (approximately 90 feet below ground surface) near the liquid disposal pit, Pit 1.
+Sampling results indicated the presence of soil vapor concentrations exceeding 900,000,000 ug/kg total VOCs beneath a deep basalt layer (approximately 90 feet below ground surface) near the liquid disposal pit, Pit 1.

-Later in 2006, in response to these high vapor concentrations, a new SVE system was re-started.
+In 2006, in response to the dectection of these high vapor concentrations, the SVE system was re-started.
 At that time, the soil vapor treatment system was changed from thermal oxidation to a proprietary cryogenic technology.
-This new technology involves extraction of the vapors, pressurization of the vapors, cooling of the vapor stream, and a polishing step.
-During the high pressure and low temperature treatment steps, the majority of VOCs change from a vapor to a liquid phase (condensation step).
-The liquids are then treated with granular-activated carbon as the polishing step prior to disposal at an EPA-approved disposal site.
-This system has been operating continuously since 2006.
-As of October 2010, approximately 114,000 pounds of VOCs were extracted and treated by the SVE system on an annual basis.
+This new technology involved extraction of the vapors, pressurization of the vapors, cooling of the vapor stream, and a polishing step.
+During the high pressure and low temperature treatment steps, the majority of VOCs changed from a vapor to a liquid phase (condensation step).
+The liquids were then treated with granular-activated carbon as the polishing step prior to disposal at an EPA-approved disposal site.
+This cryogenic treatment system operated continuously from 2006 through 2015.
+As of 2015, approximately 15,000 pounds of VOCs were extracted and treated by the SVE system on an annual basis.

 Cleanup Results to Date